cangjie-bot/cangjie_docs/docs/dev-guide/source_en/generic/generic_subtype.md

-# Subtyping Relationships of Generic Types
+# 1Subtyping Relationships of Generic Types

 Instantiated generic types also have subtyping relationships.
 For example: